Boone - the Early Years

 Boone calls out, “Everyone stay where you are while I settle the troops down.”
 He slowly stands up, makes a signal to the soldiers to stay alert.
 He stands there while he reloads both rifles before loudly saying, “Sam, put my guns I leave here back on Morgan, please.”
 Boone walks down the knoll with a rifle in hand.
 A few minutes later he’s on the road and walking along it to the wagons.

 When Boone nears the wagons the Captain rides forward, and says, “Who are you, and what’s going on?”

 Boone glances at the man still sitting on his horse, and says, “Excuse me, I want to talk to the man in charge, not the idiot with the authority on his shoulders.”
 A few of the troopers snicker at Boone’s comment.
-Facing the sergeant Boone says, “Good morning, Sergeant.
+Facing the Sergeant Boone says, “Good morning, Sergeant.
 I’m Boone Nichols.
 When my scouts reported a group of men in the uniforms of both armies I went to see what they were doing.
 When they set up to ambush your column I felt I should interfere with their operation.
 We’ll strip the dead of what we can to repay us for our ammunition and trouble.
-If you want them buried you best organize a detail, otherwise we’ll just drag them off the road for the scavengers to feed on.”
+If you want them buried you best arrange a detail, otherwise we’ll just drag them off the road for the scavengers to feed on.”

 The Captain says, “You’ll give them all Christian burials.”

 Boone spins toward the Captain while drawing his thigh pistol.
 He points it at the Captain, and says, “I’m not in the Army, so I do not have to listen to you.
 Nor do I take orders from total idiots who don’t put out scouts and flankers while traveling through a dangerous area.
 If you try to interfere with the actions of me or my group I’ll shoot you and explain why at your court-martial.
 If you want them buried, get your men busy at digging the grave for them.”